JacopoDaeli/bestof-web-paris-2015/README.md

 # Then open your browser
 # and visit http://localhost:3002

-# It also work into a LAN (it can have a very large lag).
+# It can work into a LAN (sometime with a large lag)

+# This code is a workaround for making my demo,
+# for real case, please check [PeerJS](http://peerjs.com)
 ```